 The X in XACML stands for eXtensible and one way to extend XACML based authorization is to use XACML profiles.
 A profile can extend the functionality of a policy server in a number of ways.
 This can be as simple as the addition of a classification or terminology from an existing standardized domain, it can also include more advanced features, such as new data types or user defined functions.
-Axiomatics products conform with all XACML 2.0 and XACML 3.0 profiles.
+Axiomatics fully implements the latest XACML standard including most of the optional profiles.
+Axiomatics also provides backwards compatibility with older versions of the standard (XACML 1.0, 1.1, and 2.0) with tools to migrate towards the newer version.
 Below you can find a sample of profiles and related objectives:

 - Hierarchical resource profile of XACML v2.0